Central processing unit: Memory management unit (MMU)

-Many microprocessors (in smartphones and desktop, laptop, server computers) have a memory management unit, translating logical addresses into physical RAM addresses, providing memory protection and paging abilities, useful for virtual memory.
-Simpler processors, especially microcontrollers, usually don't include an MMU.
+Many microprocessors (in smartphones and desktop, laptop, server computers) have a memory management unit (MMU), translating logical addresses into physical RAM addresses, providing memory protection and paging abilities, useful for virtual memory.
+The MMU is usually integrated in the processor but in some cases it is in a separate integrated circuit (IC).
+Simpler processors, especially microcontrollers, usually do not include an MMU.

 Cache

-A CPU cache is a hardware cache used by the central processing unit (CPU) of a computer to reduce the average cost (time or energy) to access data from the main memory.
+A CPU cache is a memory used by the central processing unit (CPU) of a computer to reduce the average cost (time or energy) to access data from the main memory.
 A cache is a smaller, faster memory, closer to a processor core, which stores copies of the data from frequently used main memory locations.
-Most CPUs have different independent caches, including instruction and data caches, where the data cache is usually organized as a hierarchy of more cache levels (L1, L2, L3, L4, etc.).
+Most CPUs have different independent caches, usually organized as a hierarchy of several cache levels (L1, L2, L3, L4, etc.).
+Each ascending cache level is typically slower but larger than the preceding level with L1 being the fastest and the closest to the CPU.
+At the L1 level there are usually separate instruction and data caches.

-All modern (fast) CPUs (with few specialized exceptions) have multiple levels of CPU caches.
+Most modern (fast) CPUs (with few specialized exceptions) have multiple levels of CPU caches.
 The first CPUs that used a cache had only one level of cache; unlike later level 1 caches, it was not split into L1d (for data) and L1i (for instructions).
 Almost all current CPUs with caches have a split L1 cache.
 They also have L2 caches and, for larger processors, L3 caches as well.
 The L2 cache is usually not split and acts as a common repository for the already split L1 cache.
 Every core of a multi-core processor has a dedicated L2 cache and is usually not shared between the cores.
 The L3 cache, and higher-level caches, are shared between the cores and are not split.
 An L4 cache is currently uncommon, and is generally on dynamic random-access memory (DRAM), rather than on static random-access memory (SRAM), on a separate die or chip.
 That was also the case historically with L1, while bigger chips have allowed integration of it and generally all cache levels, with the possible exception of the last level.
-Each extra level of cache tends to be bigger and be optimized differently.
+Each extra level of cache tends to be bigger and is optimized differently.

 Other types of caches exist (that are not counted towards the "cache size" of the most important caches mentioned above), such as the translation lookaside buffer (TLB) that is part of the memory management unit (MMU) that most CPUs have.

 Caches are generally sized in powers of two: 2, 8, 16 etc. KiB or MiB (for larger non-L1) sizes, although the IBM z13 has a 96 KiB L1 instruction cache.